OC logo

 This technology is still in its early days and there are important issues that users should know.

-• There are privacy, accountability, and transparency concerns, regarding training dataset, user information data, and more.
+• There are biasprivacy, accountability, and transparency concerns, regarding training dataset, user information data, and more.
 This is a topic that is constantly and rapidly changing, with international regulators, ethicists, lawmakers, and many others creating guidelines, rules, and laws.

 • Your input becomes part of the available training data available to the company who owns the AI-tool you use.
 Be aware that you are providing free labor (and this is not the only way that happens!).

-• There are pending legal actions regarding the IP (intellectual property) of the data used to train various AI-tools.
-There is value in consciously applying your ethics to considering the implication of benefiting from stolen content.
+• There are pending legal actions regarding the IP (intellectual property) rights of the data used to train various AI-tools.

 Examples of AI-Tools